|

 This haveli (mansion) demonstrates the best of the architecture you’ve come to expect in Rajasthan and is one of the top places to visit in Jaisalmer.

 What is known as Patwon Ki Haveli is actually part of a complex of five havelis, built over 200 years ago by a wealthy merchant for his five sons.
-We saw many havelis in India but this was the best-maintained and probably the most tourist-friendly too.
+We saw many havelis in India, but this was the best-maintained and probably the most tourist-friendly too.

 💡Tips:

-• We recommend getting an official guide, you can get one outside the front entrance for around ₹500, they will help you to understand the place and they know the best photo locations too.
+• We recommend getting an official guide.
+You can get one outside the front entrance for around ₹500; they will help you to understand the place, and they know the best photo locations too.

 • Make sure you go up to the rooftop for views of the fort and the encircling city.